Today's Articles

 From Savannah, Georgia, educated at Charleston College, John Charles Fremont taught mathematics before joining the Army Topographical Engineers Corps in 1838.
 Among other field services, in 1842, Fremont mapped most of the Oregon Trail and climbed the second-highest peak in the Wind River Mountains, afterward known as Fremont Peak.
 Fremont made many expeditions; in 1845, he explored the Great Basin and the Pacific coast.

-When the Mexican War started, Fremont was given the rank of major in the United States Army and helped annex California.
+When the Mexican War started, Fremont was ranked major in the United States Army and helped annex California.
 Commodore Robert Stockton appointed Fremont as governor of California.
-In 1850 Fremont was elected as a senator for California.
+In 1850, Fremont was elected senator.
 A strong opponent of slavery, Fremont helped found the Republican Party and, in 1856, was chosen as its first presidential candidate.
-With the outbreak of the American Civil War, he was appointed as a Major General in the Union Army and put in command of the newly created Western Department based in St. Louis.
+With the American Civil War outbreak, he was appointed as a Major General in the Union Army and commanded the newly created Western Department based in St. Louis.

 Lincoln famously replied: "My paramount object in this struggle is to save the Union, and is not either to save or destroy slavery.
-If I could save the Union without freeing any slave, I would do it; and if I could save it by freeing all the slaves, I would do it."
+If I could save the Union without freeing any slave, I would do it, and if I could save it by freeing all the slaves, I would do it."
 Fremont spent the rest of the war in New York.
-In May 1864, a convention of Radical Republications selected Fremont as their candidate for president.
+In May 1864, a convention of Radical Republications selected Fremont as their presidential candidate.
 The idea of a radical candidate standing in the election worried Lincoln, and negotiations began to persuade him to change his mind.

 To Become a Legislator